Marketing video production for teams with AI | HeyGen

 The marketing content crunch

-Your content calendar never lets up.
+Your content calendar is relentless.
 Product launches need videos.
 Social channels demand daily content.
-Campaigns require localised creative for every market.
+Campaigns require localized creative for every market.
 But traditional video production means booking studios, coordinating talent, waiting weeks for edits—and blowing your budget on a single shoot.
 By the time content is ready, the moment has passed.
-Your competitors are shipping video every day while you're still in pre-production.
+Your competitors are shipping video daily while you're still in pre-production.
 And asking leadership to speak on camera?
 Good luck with that scheduling nightmare.

 The HeyGen solution